From a Naive NYC Girl to

 Most of My Adult Life

-This pattern continued.
+The pattern continued.

-After remaining in the Hudson Valley after college, I still did not have the confidence to explore many areas and the business of life got in the way.
+After remaining in the Hudson Valley after college, I still did not have the confidence to explore many areas and the craziness of life got in the way.
 I remained in the area that I knew and, felt comfortable in, and continued visiting the same places year after year.

 I WOULD NOT step outside my comfort zone and this is when my anxiety got worse and worse.

 After my divorce, getting re-married and moving to a 3-bedroom apartment in Yonkers, NY for a few years, we decided to buy a home, in the Mid-Hudson Valley, in 2013.
 It was 90 minutes north of the only place I knew.

 Fast Forward to 2013